Communication

 Analysis

 Germans regard an individual step in a decision-making process as completed only when all relevant information has been gathered and analyzed with rigorous tools.
 Germans are scientific.
 They are skeptical of intuition.
-Patterns
+Examples

 Resources

 Germany never was abundant in resources.
 Germans are economical.
 In what they make, in how they make it, and in how they use it.
 Suboptimal decisions require modification, which in turn, draws on resources.
 Germans do their best to get a decision right the first time.
-Patterns
+Examples

 Time

 Germans believe that the time allotted to a decision should be determined by the nature of the decision.
 And not dictated by internal or external pressures.
 Germans believe that patience leads to good decisions.
-Patterns
+Examples

 Risk

 Their history as a people, their experiences as an economy, the lessons they have learned, have taught the German people to be highly sensitive to risk, to what can go wrong, to how thin their margins of error can be.
 Germans are careful.
-Patterns
+Examples

 Leadership